Health benefits and wellness support

 getfit@mit is an annual program running February to April that challenges the MIT community to exercise regularly.
 Teams of five to eight people qualify for prize drawings based on the average number of minutes exercised each week.

-Small group classes are offered through MIT Medical on a variety of topics relating to healthy lifestyle habits.
+Small group classes are offered through MIT Health on a variety of topics relating to healthy lifestyle habits.